nodejs/TSC/README.md

 * Creating new repositories and projects under the _nodejs_ GitHub organization as required
 * Setting overall technical direction for the Node.js Core project, including high-level goals and low-level specifics regarding features and functionality
 * Setting and maintaining appropriate standards for community discourse via the various mediums under TSC control
-* Setting and maintaining governance rules for the conduct and make-up of the TSC, CTC, Working Groups and other bodies under the TSC
+* Setting and maintaining governance rules for the conduct and make-up of the TSC, CTC, Working Groups and other bodies within the TSC's domain

 Many of these responsibilities will be delegated by the TSC to appropriate bodies such as the CTC and Working Groups.